 bbPress has been developed from the ground up to work with WordPress and WordPress MU.

-I will discuss bbPress and BuddyPress in detail my Next Post, So Subscripb via email.
+In my Next Post, I will discuss bbPress and BuddyPress in detail, So Subscribe via email.